|

 that is widely deployed in the Internet.

-perform some function that was not or not satisfactorily offered by
+to perform some function that was not or not satisfactorily

-the underlying network.
-It builds on the Internet philosophy that
+offered by the underlying network.
+It builds on the Internet

-the network should only be burdened by work that cannot efficiently
+philosophy that the network should only be burdened by work that

 source of network traffic.
 We show that